arees88/ML_Azure_P3_Capstone/README.md

 --class_weight      - Weights associated with classes
 ```

-The primary metric is 'Accuracy' which is set by executing the train.py script.
+The primary metric is **Accuracy** which is set in the **train.py** script.
 BanditPolicy is configured as the early termination policy for the run.

 In the `train.py` script there are three hyperparameters defined that we can be pass to create the RandomForestClassifier model:
 ```